Brazilian Institute of Geography and Statistics

 The Brazilian Institute of Geography and Statistics (Instituto Brasileiro de Geografia e Estatística; IBGE) is the agency responsible for official collection of statistical, geographic, cartographic, geodetic and environmental information in Brazil.
-IBGE performs a decennial national census; questionnaires account for information such as age, household income, literacy, education, occupation and hygiene levels.
+The IBGE performs a decennial national census; questionnaires account for information such as age, household income, literacy, education, occupation and hygiene levels.

-IBGE is a public institute created in 1936 under the name National Institute of Statistics.
+The IBGE is a public institute created in 1936 under the name National Institute of Statistics.
 Its founder and chief proponent was statistician Mário Augusto Teixeira de Freitas.
 The current name dates from 1938.
-Its headquarters are located in Rio de Janeiro, and its current president is Eduardo Rios Neto.
-It was made a federal agency by Decree-Law No. 161 on February 13, 1967, and is linked to the Ministry of the Economy, inside the Secretariat of Planning, Budget and Management.
+Its headquarters are located in Rio de Janeiro, and its current president is Marcio Pochmann, replacing Eduardo Rios Neto.
+It was made a federal agency by the Federal Decree-Law No. 161 of February 13, 1967, and is linked to the Ministry of the Economy, inside the Secretariat of Planning, Budget and Management.

 Structure

-IBGE has a network of national research and dissemination components, comprising:
+The IBGE has a network of national research and dissemination components, comprising: